Your Garment Stories

 1. Processing and Printing

-The cotton fabric for your accessory was processed and printed in Germany, in an organic certified workshop.
+The cotton fabric for your African Pocket Square was processed and printed in Germany, in an organic certified workshop.

 Originally the project aimed to have the cotton processed and printed in Africa but unfortunately we could not find an organic certified workshop that we could work with at this stage.
 This was a disappointment as not only did we wish to support livelihoods in Africa but we are also deeply committed to keeping our carbon footprint as low as possible – so transporting fabric to Europe as part of the supply chain was contrary to our ethos.